Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

 \subsubsection{$R$-matrices}

 To each line (or color of line) we now attach a representation of the quantized affine algebra $U_q(\mathfrak{d}_4^{(1)})$.
-There are three colors of lines, which correspond to the three fundamental representations of $U_q(\mathfrak{d}_4)$ that are related by triality.
-We assign to green (resp.\ blue, red) lines the representation $V_{\omega_1}$ (resp.\ $V_{\omega_2}$, $V_{\omega_3}$) with weights given by lemma~\ref{lem:greend2} (resp.\ with $\tau$, $\tau^2$ times these weights).
-It is known \cite{CP-book} that all three representations can then be extended to evaluation representations $V_{\omega_i}(u)$ of $U_q(\mathfrak{d}_4^{(1)})$, where $u$ is the spectral (evaluation) parameter.
-Note that these $U_q(\mathfrak{d}_4)$ representations are self-dual, so that their $U_q(\mathfrak{d}_4^{(1)})$ counterparts only differ from their dual by a shift of the spectral parameter.
+There are three colors of lines, which correspond to the three fundamental representations of $U_q(\mathfrak{d}_4)$ that are related by triality (i.e., related to the three nodes $\rt{a'}$, $\rt{b}$, $\rt{b'}$ in the sub-Dynkin diagram $D_4$ in the proof of theorem~\ref{thm:classif}).
+We assign to green (resp.\ red, blue) lines the representation $V_{\omega_1}$ (resp.\ $V_{\omega_2}$, $V_{\omega_3}$) with weights given by lemma~\ref{lem:greend2} (resp.\ with $\tau^2$, $-\tau$ times these weights).
+It is known (cf \cite{Hern-affin} and references therein; see also \cite[p399]{CP-book} for the present case of fundamental representations) that all three representations can then be extended (affinized) to evaluation representations $V_{\omega_i}(u)$ of $U_q(\mathfrak{d}_4^{(1)})$, where $u$ is the spectral (evaluation) parameter.
+Note that these $U_q(\mathfrak{d}_4)$ representations are self-dual, so that their $U_q(\mathfrak{d}_4^{(1)})$ counterparts only differ from their dual by a shift of the spectral parameter. \rem[gray]{PZJ restored the $-$ in $-\tau$ because it's true more generally}